hanstananda/BetaReactTutorial/README.md

 # Beta React Tutorial Project
 This project uses React with Typescript + Vite.
+This project also uses [pnpm](https://pnpm.io/) as the package manager.

 This project is developed based on the Tic-Tac-Toe tutorial on [Beta ReactJS docs](https://react.dev/learn/tutorial-tic-tac-toe) with major modifications.